Digital Media Trends in Korea

 The Overall Advertising Market trend

-The total advertising spending in 2024 is estimated to reach USD $16.3 billion (Statista).
+The total advertising spending in 2025 is estimated to reach $17.31 billion USD (Statista).
 Among the media that showed a decline this year, broadcasting and print media maintained their declining trends.
 However, outdoor, and other media are expected to shift into a growth model.
-And ad spending in digital advertising is projected to reach USD $11 billion (Statista).
+In addition, ad spending in digital advertising is projected to reach $8.09 billion USD, a 4.93% increase from 2024 (Statista).

 The rapid growth of mobile advertising was particularly evident online.
-In 2022, around 6.8 trillion KRW was spent on mobile advertising, and it is forecasted that this year that number will rise to over 7.5 trillion KRW.
+In 2022, around $4.69 billion USD was spent on mobile advertising, with a 10.3% annual annual forecasted increase.

 Source: Reuters Institute for the Study of Journalism